yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-quickstart/cloud-build-apps/cloud-ysql-c.md

 ### YugabyteDB Managed

 - You have a cluster deployed in YugabyteDB Managed.
 To get started, use the [Quick start](../../).
-- You downloaded the cluster CA certificate.
-Refer to [Download your cluster certificate](../../../cloud-secure-clusters/cloud-authentication/#download-your-cluster-certificate).
-- You have added your computer to the cluster IP allow list.
-Refer to [Assign IP Allow Lists](../../../cloud-secure-clusters/add-connections/).
+- You downloaded the cluster CA certificate and added your computer to the cluster IP allow list.
+Refer to [Before you begin](../cloud-add-ip/).

 ## Clone the application from GitHub